What restores you? What brings you back to wholeness when you are utterly depleted?

 Lavender under your pillow

-So many things demand our energy.
+The more I explore conversations with women around self-love, self-care and depletion (especially during times of extreme emotional turmoil), the more I see how we don’t create space for the sacred ceremony of restoration.
+Instead, we wait until we reach the messy edge of quiet desperation, a place that all too familiar.
+A sentiment constantly reinforced is that there are so many things that demand our energy.
 We are the givers, lending our hands and hearts to those who need us.
 We are the hard workers, pouring everything we have into the beauty we wish to create.
 We lose ourselves in the process.
 We forget to nurture ourselves back to fullness and so we run dry.
-Sometimes it takes reaching breaking point to heed the wild soul’s call.
-Only then do we remember to breathe easy, be gentle, nurture and restore so that the chambers of our hearts fill up with the energy, light and inspiration we need to keep going.
+But why should it take takes reaching breaking point to heed your soul’s call or for you to remember to breathe easy, be gentle, nurture and restore so that the chambers of your heart fill up with the energy, light and inspiration your need to keep going?

-Whatever your restorers are, remember them, write them down and keep them close to your heart.
+Take stock of whatever your restorers are.
+Remember them, write them down and keep them close to your heart.
 Make room for them at the end of each day.
 They will serve you.
 They will heal you.
 They bring you back to life when you are on the brink of falling apart.
 And if you do fall apart, because sometimes you need to, they are the balm that will piece your fragmented soul back together.